andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-1. Use the results of [Cars catalog](./#cars-catalog) task from previous article as a starting file, or start from scratch.
+1. Use you results of [Cars catalog](./#cars-catalog) task from previous article as a starting file, or start from scratch.
-2. Extend the existing array, create a new one with `phone`, `isOnSale` and `isSoldOut` Boolean variables.
-You can also copy an array from this example:
+2. Extend the existing array with `phone`, `isOnSale` and `isSoldOut` Boolean variables.
+You can also copy this array:

 ```js
 cars: [